usnistgov/NetSimulyzer-ns3-module/doc/source/numeric-data.rst

 XYSeries track data points with two numeric coordinates.

-The Series by default connects points with a straight line, but it may be configured to not connect points and use larger dots like a scatter plot or using a curved line (spline).
+The series by default connects points with a straight line, but it may be configured to not connect points and use larger dots like a scatter plot or using a curved line (spline).
 See: the ``Connection`` attribute and